ozydingo/abigstick/_posts/2019-09-12-slacking-around.md

 {% include post_image.html name="watching.png" width="750px" alt="Viewing the message in the hidden workspace" title="Hidden workspace channel"%}

-Ok so the user and channel are represented as IDs, not names.
-Same goes for channels.
-You can skip this section if the IDs are good enough, or if you just want to hard code the translations into your function, but let's fix that using the Slack API.
+While I've blacked them out, if you follow along you'll see that the user and channel are represented as IDs, not names.
+You can skip this next section if the IDs are good enough, or if you just want to hard code the translations into your function, but let's fix that using the Slack API.
 We're just going to do this inline even though these are static values; it would be more performant but more infrastructure to manage to store these data in some persistence layer.
 For now, forward.

 To get access to the info we need, we need once again to add more scopes.